Yang-Yefeng/PathPlanningAlgorithms/Map/Continuous/README.md

        ['ellipse',   [3, 8],     [2.6, 0.6, -20.0]]]
 obs = obstacle(obs).get_obs()
 ```
-Detailed formation of the 'obs' can be found in the comment of obstacle.py
+Detailed formation of 'obs' can be found in the comment of obstacle.py
 #samplingmap.py